evnbr/bindery/docs/guide.md

 </script>
 ```

+You can also install it from [npm](https://www.npmjs.com/package/bindery) with `npm install bindery`.

+### Styling a Book

-Use your usual web CSS if you've got it—96 CSS pixels equals 1 CSS inch.
+Use your existing web CSS if you've got it—96 CSS pixels equals 1 CSS inch.
 That should be around 1 inch while printed, although some browsers might adjust the scale a little.

-Avoid using `@media print`, since bindery won't be able to consider those styles during pagination, and you won't be able to see them in the preview.

-If you add book-specific styles, note that that CSS supports traditional print measurements
-like points (`pt`), pica (`pc`), inches (`in`), and millimeters (`mm`).
+CSS also supports points (`pt`), pica (`pc`), inches (`in`), and millimeters (`mm`).

-You'll want to steer clear of viewport-specific units like `vh` or `vw`.
+When using media queries or viewport-specific units like `vh` or `vw`, note that
+these refer to the browser width, not width of a book page.
+Also, you probably want to avoid
+changing sizes or layout when using `@media print`.
+Bindery won't be able
+to use that information when flowing content across pages, and you won't be able to see them in the preview.

-### Fetching Content
+### Preparing Content

 Your book content is probably pretty long, so you may want to keep it in a separate
 file.
 You can fetch it by passing in the URL, like this.